cislrpi/io/README.md

 - Add Sketching layer - tied to DisplayWindow and ViewObject
 - Add background presence layer
 - Distributed drawing using  d3.js and three.js

+## RPC
+### io.call(queue, content, options)
+*queue* is the queue name, *content* is the RPC parameter.
+This funciton returns a promise that contains the result or error of the RPC.

+### doCall(queue, handler, noAck=true, exclusive=true)
+Again, *queue* is the queue name, handler is a callback function that handles the RPC call.
+The handler can return a string, a Buffer, an ArrayBuffer, an Array, or an array-like object.
+We recommand that you use JSON strings.
+If the handler returns an Error object, it will trigger an exception in the caller site.